coreypnorris/library/README.md

 ####This is a library catalog program built using Ruby with  PSQL on the back end.

 To use this program you'll need Ruby and PSQL installed on your machine.
 [Here's a link to help you install Ruby](http://www.learnhowtoprogram.com/lessons/installing-ruby) and [here's a link to help you install Postgres](http://www.learnhowtoprogram.com/lessons/installing-postgres).
-When you have Ruby and Postres installed, open postgres in your terminal and enter the following commands.
+When you have Ruby and Postgres installed, open Postgres in your terminal and enter the following commands.

 * create database library;
 * \c library